ccrsxx/binar-academy/public/assignments/chapter_02/challenge_02/README.md

 ---
-title: Landing Page
+title: Landing Page - Search Car
-description: Basic HTML landing page.
+description: Filter cars by manipulating the DOM with JavaScript.
 ---